 The accounts of this incident agree that it occurred early in Jesus' ministry.
-Jesus has just heard about the death of John the Baptist and withdraws.
-We're not given the exact reason or reasons for his withdrawal into isolation.
+Jesus has just heard about the death of John the Baptist, and withdraws.
+We're not given the exact reason or reasons that He withdrew into isolation.
 Was it from a concern that his own life was in similar jeopardy?
-Did Jesus withdraw into isolation to contemplate what the impact of John's death was on his own ministry?
+Did Jesus withdraw away from people to reflect upon and contemplate the impact of John's death was on his own ministry?
 Or was it simply to grieve?
 Possibly all of the above.
-The gospels tell us of the special relationship between Jesus and John the Baptist, how they were inexorably linked in the proclamation of the kingdom and how each recognized the other's role.
+The gospels tell us of the special relationship between Jesus and John the Baptist, how they were inexorably linked in the proclamation of the kingdom, and how each recognized the other's role.
 John's death had to be not only a signal to Jesus that events in his own holy drama were moving forward, but also a moment of profound sadness at a personal level.

 But Jesus didn't have the luxury of time alone, to reflect, to think, to grieve, to feel.
-Even though he had used a boat to find his deserted place, the crowds found him.
-They tromped on foot over the hills, down to the beach, massing in a great crowd already waiting expectantly for him - a bit like English Bay for the fireworks displays.
-I think all of us could understand if Jesus' reaction had been, "oh, no, not here, not now!"
+Even though He had used a boat to find his deserted place, the people still found him.
+Tromping on foot over the hills, down to the beach, they massed in a great crowd already waiting expectantly for him.
+I think all of us could understand if Jesus' reaction had been, "oh, no, not here, not now - leave me alone!"
 But that wasn't his reaction.
 He had compassion for them.
-Wading into the midst of the crowd, he listened to their stories, heard their fears, cured their sick.
+Wading into the midst of the crowd, Jesus listened to their stories, calmed their fears, cured their sick.
 Speaking to them, talking with them, listening, hearing, caring, touching.
-In an early example of what his ministry would be like, what he had come to do, even what he represented as God's love in the flesh, Jesus had compassion for the people who had made the trek to meet him and even in his own time of stress and grief moved to support these people, to cure their sick and to uplift them with tales of the kingdom to come.
+In an early example of what his ministry would be like, what he had come to do, even what he represented as God's love in the flesh, Jesus showed compassion for the people who had made the trek to meet him, and even in his own time of stress and grief moved to support these people, to cure their sick, and to uplift them with tales of the kingdom to come.